Back to Blog

 Share Context, Not Just Requirements

-Your nearshore team needs to understand your business, not just your feature list.
+Your engineering partner needs to understand your business, not just your feature list.
 Before any code is written:

 ChannelToolPurpose